Hang a Left at Tatooine: A Star Wars–Themed Road Trip Across California

 Mile 1,379: Star Wars: Galaxy’s Edge

 From the harshest Star Wars location you’ll travel to the Happiest Place on Earth to bring the road trip to a sweet and fitting close.
-Disneyland’s Star Wars: Galaxy’s Edge has been off-limits for about a year, but should be reopening along with the park on April 30, 2021.
-This much anticipated attraction has two parts.
+Disneyland’s Star Wars: Galaxy’s Edge was off-limits for about a year, but will reopen on April 30.
+This attraction has two parts.
 May 2019 saw the opening of Millennium Falcon: Smugglers Run.
 This attraction—“ride” is too tame a word—allows visitors to help pilot Han Solo’s craft on a daring smuggling run through the galaxy.
 (Will the beloved hunk of junk hit 12 parsecs?
 Unclear.)
 And now guests can finally experience the second part, Star Wars: Rise of the Resistance.
 Immersive, interactive, and different every time, this experience alone may be worth driving over 1,000 miles for.

 Mile 1,412 : Got Blue Milk?